A portrait that does the work of the first three sessions, in 1,200 words.

 - You're approved for a throughput cap.
 The partnership covers up to twelve portraits per year, for your own paying clients only.
 If you use all twelve, that works out to about $66 a portrait - a rounding error against a single coaching hour.

 - Commission a portrait for a client.
-Send your client the eight-question intake.
+Send your client the nine-question intake.
 They answer in writing, at their own pace - most take around twenty-five minutes.

 - Priority editorial review.
 Coach-partnership portraits run on a three-day turnaround, not the standard five.
 Every portrait is held to the same internal quality bar; anything that can't clear it is rewritten at our cost or refunded - never shipped to your client weak.